About the Founders

 Joseph M. Long, an entrepreneur and co-founder of Longs Drug Stores, created his foundation, The JM Long Foundation, in 1966 as a way of giving back to others after receiving so much in his lifetime.

 One of seven children, Joe Long was born in 1912 in Covelo, a small agricultural town in Northern California.
 He picked hops, worked for his father in a small general store, and listened to his mother, who preached a work ethic.
 After high school, he and his brother, Tom, hitched a ride on a milk truck to attend the University of California at Berkeley, where they worked their way through college.
 In 1932, he graduated in political science and went on to serve as the Assistant City Manager of Berkeley, where he was responsible for the establishment of the East Bay Regional Parks.
 Later, he became the founding Chairman of the California State Parks Foundation.

-Over the years Joe Long embarked on business ventures in the hospitality, natural resources and most notably, drugstore retail industries.
-While he achieved much success in business, he found personal enjoyment in activities such as hunting, fishing and music.
+Joe had an entrepreneurial spirit and he embarked on many business ventures in different industries.
+While he achieved much success in business, he found personal enjoyment in activities such as hunting, fishing, and music.

 As Chairman of the Board of Longs Drug Stores, he noted: